NI92/FigmaLabel/README.md

 ## Demonstration

-Here's an example of a label rendered in Figma with the right side panel inspector displaying all the attributes needed to create such as label:
+Here's an example of a label rendered in Figma with the right side panel inspector displaying all the attributes needed to create such a label:

 <img src="Assets/figma_example_english.png"></img>